aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

     exit
     ```

-## Install EKS-A ADOT package
+## Install the ADOT package

-The EKS-A ADOT package will be created with three components:
+The ADOT package will be created with three components:

 1. the Prometheus Receiver, which is designed to be a drop-in replacement for a Prometheus Server and is capable of scraping metrics from microservices instrumented with the [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/);